linux-system-roles/test-harness/README.md

 ## Deployment Workflow

-To make changes to the CI environment, the changes should be first committed to the `staging` branch, and deployed to the `staging` environment.
-Once they are confirmed to be working, the changes should be merged to the `master` branch and deployed to the `production` environment.
+To make changes to the CI environment, the changes should be first committed to the `master` branch, and deployed to the `staging` environment.
+Once they are confirmed to be working, the changes should be merged to the `production` branch and deployed to the `production` environment.

 Steps:

-1. Make changes to `staging` branch.
+1. Make changes to `master` branch.
 2. Git commit.
 3. Git push to your github fork.
 4. Deploy changes to the `staging` environment.
-5. If you want to test changes to the run-tests script that have not been merged into the upstream `staging` branch:
+5. If you want to test changes to the run-tests script that have not been merged into the upstream `master` branch:
 ```
 $ oc edit bc linux-system-roles-staging
 # look for the source.git.ref - change the uri to point to your fork